hyperterm-js/content_development/findNeedles.md

 ## Uses
 <a name="Uses"/>
-Although quite simple, depending on what you do with them once you find them, **findNeedles** has several practical uses.
+Although quite simple, depending on what you do with your *needles* once you find them, *findNeedles* has several practical uses.
 For instance:

 1) SEO keyword indexing:
 	- Given a keyword list, we will call your *needles*, and your target files, the larger "haystack",